 4. Choose your communication channels

-· Intranet: A Intranet is a versatile medium, and unlike email or social media, content published on the intranet is there to stay – your users can read it at their own convenience and come back to it when needed.
+- Intranet: An intranet is a versatile medium, and unlike email or social media, content published on the intranet is there to stay—your users can read it at their own convenience and come back to it when needed.
 That’s why intranet works well for content such as training materials, video tutorials, case studies or white papers.

-· Wall messaging, screens and banners: If a picture is worth a thousand words, then a banner wall must be worth millions!
-These channels are inexpensive and easy to set up, perfect for reminding your people about your new processes, upcoming events as webinars or trainings, or getting them to join your ideation workshops or benchmarking events.
+- Wall messaging, screens and banners: If a picture is worth a thousand words, a banner wall must be worth millions!
+These channels are inexpensive and easy to set up, perfect for reminding your people about your new processes, upcoming events like webinars or training, or getting them to join your ideation workshops or benchmarking events.

 5. Prepare your content

 Now that you’ve framed your campaign strategy, it’s time to sit down with your team and focus on the content.